Prevent Water Damage in the Home With a Condensate Pump

 Your home may produce more water than you realize.
 In the winter, condensing gas furnaces emit a massive amount of wastewater.
 Any home older than a few years old will produce excess water that can build up over time.

 Where does the water go?
 In new homes, the extra water goes into a nearby floor drain.
-Older homes don’t have a floor drain right next to their high efficiency furnaces, so they have to install condensate drains to regulate the water and avoid floods.
+Older homes don’t have a floor drain right next to their high efficiency furnaces, so they have to install condensate drains to regulate and empty the water to avoid floods.

 Furnace installers will mount an automatic drain pump on the furnace and route that drain line to another floor drain or other location, often at the home’s exterior.